 Under weather that was rain showers and thunder-filled, but with light to moderate sea conditions, the 30,277-ton cruise ship Pacific Princess arrived at 9:30 a.m., off Pitcairn Island from Easter Island on February 8 with 629 passengers on board.
 The ship did not anchor but made a full, extended turn around the island which allowed the Pitcairners to come aboard for some three hours of trading and selling of island crafts and curios.
 Pitcairn's longboat Tub had engine trouble in attempting to reach the ship, so the second boat, Tin, after putting its passengers aboard Pacific Princess, came to the rescue.
 Tin returned to where Tub was dead in the water a mile off the north side of Pitcairn, took her in tow and saw to her being safely anchored just off the Pitcairn harbor.
 Tin then returned to Pacific Princess and retrieved the Pitcairners who had been on board the cruise ship selling island items.
 Shortly after Tin left the side of the ship, Pacific Princess left the Pitcairn area, her bow pointed northwesterly for Tahiti.
 The seven-deck Pacific Princess, owned by Princess Cruises, was launched in 1999 at St. Nazaire, France.
 She is registered in Great Britain.

-In fair weather on January 29, 2014, the three-masted sailing barque Picton Castle, a veteran Pitcairn Island caller, arrived at the Island from Bay of Islands, New Zealand.
+In fair weather on January 29, 2014, the three-masted sailing barque (or bark) Picton Castle, a veteran Pitcairn Island caller, arrived at the Island from Bay of Islands, New Zealand.
 Aboard this one of the last vestiges of the era of sailing ships was Captain Danny Moreland and a crew of 23.
 The ship brought lumber and boxes for both the Island government and for individuals living on Pitcairn.
 After anchoring off Bounty Bay, the ship's crew came ashore in rotation for a couple of nights ashore.
 Though Captain Moreland planned for a stay of only four days at Pitcairn, the length of earlier visits of the ship have often exceeded the captain's expectations.
 Picton Castle is registered in the Cook Islands, in the South Pacific Ocean, and is owned and operated by the Windward Isles Sailing Ship Company, Ltd. The ship's mission is deep-ocean sail training and long-distance education.
 Also, she carries supplies and educational materials to far-flung islands in the South Pacific.
 Her North American homeport is Lumenburg, Nova Scotia.